tlourey/tlourey.github.io/_posts/2025-01-18-ms-sentinel-syslog-and-cef.md

 ## Overview and Scenario

-In this scenario we had a NGFW in an private network and a NGAV/EDR SaaS Solution configured to send message to a new Ubuntu based syslog server we created running rsyslog and using Azure Monitoring Agent for Linux 1.33 (more importantly above 1.28).
+In this scenario we had a Next-Generation Firewall (NGFW) in an private network and a Next-Generation Antivirus/Endpoint Detection and Response (NGAV/EDR) SaaS solution configured to send message to a new Ubuntu based syslog server we created running rsyslog and using Azure Monitoring Agent (AMA) for Linux 1.33 (more importantly above 1.28).
 We then have a Azure Monitor Data Collection Rule getting syslog messages with a facility of USER/LOG_USER into the Log Analytics Workspace that is used by Sentinel.
 Thats a mouthful of crap.
 Lets break it down.

 1. The NGFW can send CEF messages to a Syslog server and to a specific facility over a private network.
 2. The NGAV/EDR solution has a Firehose API Client that routes messages to a syslog server (no facility control).